himanshuyv/SMAI/assignments/1/README.md

 To get TP, FP and FN, I used the basic definitions of how these are calculated with the confusion matrix.

-This model is stored in at path `performance_measures/knn_score.py`.
+This class is stored in at path `performance_measures/knn_score.py`.

 ### Task 3: Hyperparameter Tuning